Antiochian/listen-and-draw/README.md

 An interactive widget where a user is invited to draw how they feel on a scrolling canvas while an experimental sound art track plays in the background.

+Features video replay functionality.

-This collaborative project is still under development - in particular, the sound art piece is not finished and a placeholder music track is being used instead.
+This is a collaborative project and is still under development - I am designing the program, and my collab partner is working on the accompanying sound art piece.
+Said sound art piece is not yet finished, so currently a placeholder music track is being used instead.
 If you want to play the in-development version for yourself, you need to place a MP3 file called "test.mp3" inside the empty "\audio" folder.

 CURRENT WORKING PROTOTYPE:
 --------------